 This course is designed to introduce students to the study of the mind, brain, and human behavior.
-Participants are introduced to many of the broad areas of scientific research in psychology and typically spend a portion of each day in lecture and a portion in a learning activity such as group work, discussion, or hands-on experimentation.
+Participants are introduced to many of the broad areas of scientific research in psychology.

 The course establishes a strong grounding in scientific principles and methodology and then applies these concepts to areas such as personality, learning, memory, prejudice, and psychopathology.